zined/ruempler.eu/source/_posts/2016-01-10-keeping-your-pocket-list-clean-with-pocketcleaner-and-aws-lambda.md

+---
-# Keeping your Pocket list clean with pocketcleaner and AWS Lambda
+title:  Keeping your Pocket list clean with pocketcleaner and AWS Lambda
+---
 So
 10
 Jan